dumpus-app/dumpus-api/README.md

 **Package encrypted data** is encryption using the Discord link as the key (UPN).

 You therefore need to have the full Discord link to decode the package (to match the package ID **and** to decrypt the package data).

+### Data processing

+The goal is to have the most data processed in advanced, so we avoid CPU consuming API calls.